angelacorte/slides-2025-SIESTA-student-talk/content/_index.md

 - Some devices do *not support all functionalities*;
 - *Time expensive* to program each single device;
 - Devices have a *limited vision of the system*;
-- *Non-friendly programming* for the developer.
+- *Challenging* for developers to implement.
 </div>

 <!-- - Not all devices support the same functionalities; -->